vladysor/SensEdu/docs/contributing/index.md

 Have an idea for a new sensor driver, project or optimization?

 1. Create an [issue] with the `enhancement` label:
-   1. Descibe your idea in detail
+   1. Describe your idea in detail
    2. Provide some usage examples

 ### Improve Documentation